4 Ways Nature Can Be Used to Prevent Flooding

 Four Ways To Reduce Flooding

-When floodwaters rise in your Bel Air, CA, business, that high water means a messy cleanup best left to a water damage and restoration company.
+When floodwaters rise in your Central Hollywood, CA, business, that high water means a messy cleanup best left to water damage and restoration company.
 While flooding can’t be completely eliminated, larger urban areas are turning to nature for flood prevention.
 Below are four ways to reduce flooding while also beautifying a landscape filled with concrete and buildings.

 1. Rain Gardens